Anne Ball -

 Michael Higgins – Program & Special Projects Manager –

 Mike joined the Foundation in October 2015 as a consultant to assist with Policy Leaders Academy, our experiential learning program for Maine Legislators, and our Adult Learner and Workforce Initiatives.
 Mike has spent his career working in Maine’s public and nonprofit sectors.
 He served as nonpartisan staff to the Maine Legislature for 6 years, as a senior official at the Maine Department of Education, and as a senior executive at Spurwink Services in Portland for nearly 15 years.
 He is an experienced executive, policy analyst and fundraiser.
 Mike was raised in rural Maine and educated in the University of Maine System, from which he holds an undergraduate degree in English from USM and a graduate degree in Public Policy and Management from the Muskie School of Public Service.
 Mike has served on a number of local and statewide boards, including the Coalition for Excellence in Education, the Maine Compact for Higher Education, and the Institute for Civic Leadership.
 Mike lives in Raymond with his wife, Judy Ryan.

-Ryan joined MDF in 2010 and is program director for the Maine Economic Growth Council.
-Ryan also works on various research projects and MDF programs.
-Prior to joining MDF, Ryan worked in the Washington, D.C. office of Senator Olympia Snowe, and in human resources in the private sector.
-Ryan received his Bachelors Degree in Political Science from the University of Maine, and his Masters Degree in Community Planning and Development from the Muskie School of Public Policy at the University of Southern Maine, where he interned for a number of organizations throughout the state.
+Ryan joined MDF in 2010 and oversees the Foundation's economic research and reporting.
+He is Program Director for the Maine Economic Growth Council, oversees the Making Maine Work report series, and is co-director of the Policy Leaders Academy.
+Prior to joining MDF, Ryan worked in Washington, D.C. for Senator Olympia Snowe.
+Ryan received his Bachelors Degree in Political Science from the University of Maine, and his Masters Degree in Community Planning and Development from the Muskie School of Public Policy at the University of Southern Maine.